 Each year the ILA is pleased to honor both those who have made significant lifetime achievements to the study and practice of leadership and those who are just beginning their career in the field of leadership.
-Watch this page as additional awardees are announced!
+Watch this page as ton find out how to submit your work for an award at the ILA 2023 Global Conference or as awardees are announced!

-Awardees all play a special role at the conference, whether it’s taking the plenary stage, participating in a spotlighted concurrent session, or being honored at a special event.
-Stay tuned for further details on each awardee’s participation or sessions held in their honor.
+Awardees all play a special role at the conference, whether it is taking the plenary stage, participating in a spotlighted concurrent session, or being honored at a special event.

 Barbara C. Crosby

 Associate Professor Emerita, Hubert H. Humphrey School of Public Affairs, University of Minnesota

 George R. Goethals